 Judges 2:10-3:31, Luke 22:14-34, Psalms 92:1-93:5, Proverbs 14:1-2

-If you want to partner with the Daily Audio Bible, thank you.
-We are a community.
-We call this the global campfire.
-It’s always burning.
-The word of the Lord is always being spoken and someone’s always around the campfire.
-And this wouldn’t happen if we didn’t do this together.
-So, thank you for your partnership.
-There’s a link on the homepage at dailyaudiobible.com.
-If you are you using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
+Thank you profoundly for your partnership.
+There is a link on the homepage.
+If you’re using the Daily Audio Bible app you can press the Give button in the upper right-hand corner or, if you prefer the mail, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.